stepanovr/linuxreg2/README.md

 Warning!
 Reading of some registers may crash you system.
 Writing to some registers of some deviced i.e. PMIC may damage your hardware.
-Do not try access the devices that are unknown to you Use the application on your own risk.
+Do not try access the devices that are unknown to you.
+Use the application on your own risk.

 Use 32 bit writing only.